UCSF-DataSci/ds217_25f_midterm/README.md

 3. **Function testing** - Import Q3 utilities and test with sample data
 4. **Output validation** - Verify files exist and contain expected data

-See `GRADING_SPEC.md` for detailed testing criteria and point breakdowns.
+See `GRADING_SPEC.md` for example testing criteria and point breakdowns.

-## Tips

-See `TIPS.md` for:

-- Common pandas patterns
-- Debugging strategies

-Good luck!